carolinafaccin/gol/README.md

 3) Clone the [latest release of this repository](https://github.com/carolinafaccin/gol.git) (download the asset zip folder);
 4) Extract the files to a folder of preference (ex: `C:\Users\Home\Documents\gol`);
 > **Warning**: do not change internal folder and file names.
-6) The main scripts are in the folder src/.
-Execute the file according to the pattern desired:
+6) Execute the scripts in the notebook file `notebook/gol.ipynb`, choose the pattern desired and choose parameters.
-  * Original Game of Life: `gol.py`
-  * Growing Heart: `growingheart.py`
-7) The script will print the progress of the simulation in the terminal.
-Upon completion, a new versioned .gif file will be saved in the figures/gif/tests/ directory.
+7) Each script will print the status bar of the simulation in the terminal.
+You can choose to generate a live animation or a new versioned .gif file will be saved in the `figures/gif/tests/` directory.

 ## Example outputs

-Example output from the `gol.py`script:

-_(in progress)_

-Example output from the `growingheart.py` script:
+Example output from the pattern `growing heart`:

 <img src="https://raw.githubusercontent.com/carolinafaccin/gol/main/figures/gif/growingheart_intro1.gif?raw=true" alt="Animated GIF of a growing heart pattern" width="350">